 - Develop a cross-system plan to address substandard housing for families involved in the child welfare system.
-Nan will examine existing policies, practices, and data to investigate how housing issues are currently being addressed, and she will research national model programs and policies to identify successful efforts from around the country that could be replicated in Philadelphia.
+Nan examined existing policies, practices, and data to investigate how housing issues are currently being addressed, and she researched national model programs and policies to identify successful efforts from around the country that could be replicated in Philadelphia.

 - Implement sustainable practice and policy improvements outlined in the cross-system plan.
-Practice improvements may include: developing new tools to improve the quality and usability of housing data, creating training modules to increase the housing expertise of DHS staff and partners, identifying new funding sources and uses, and developing new tools for caseworkers.
-Promising policy improvements may include tackling the current shortage of shelter options for families involved in the child welfare system, increasing short-term rental assistance and housing vouchers, and coordinating supportive housing resources for particularly vulnerable child welfare-involved families.
+Practice improvements included: developing new tools to improve the quality and usability of housing data, creating training modules to increase the housing expertise of DHS staff and partners, identifying new funding sources and uses, and developing new tools for caseworkers.
+Promising policy improvements included tackling the current shortage of shelter options for families involved in the child welfare system, increasing short-term rental assistance and housing vouchers, and coordinating supportive housing resources for particularly vulnerable child welfare-involved families.